 The London ULEZ – ultra-low emissions zone – imposes a charge if £12.50 per day on drivers of non-compliant cars and other vehicles.
 Having initially been confined within the North and South Circular roads, it now covers every London borough, extending out to the M25 in many places.
 That makes it the largest low emissions zone in the world.
 The charge has to be paid no matter how far you drive within the ULEZ.

-According to the mayor’s office, around 85% of cars in outer London are already ULEZ compliant and a scrappage scheme is in place giving £2,000 grants to London residents to switch out of non-compliant cars.
+According to the mayor’s office, around 85% of cars in outer London were already ULEZ compliant at the start of the consultation in May 2022.
+Since then, new reports show compliance has increased to 95%.
+Additionally, a scrappage scheme is in place, offering £2,000 grants to London residents to replace their non-compliant cars.
 Similar grants are also available to businesses to get rid of non-compliant vans and minibuses.

 The ULEZ does not just affect London residents, as all motorists who drive non-compliant cars to the capital have to pay the charge.
 Significantly, the ULEZ encompasses Heathrow Airport.
 Anyone travelling to or leaving Heathrow will have to pay the £12.50 ULEZ charge, on top of the airport’s own pick-up/drop-off and parking fees.
 International arrivals who hire a car or use a car club at Heathrow will have to make sure that it is ULEZ compliant because they will be responsible for paying the charge.